WPILibC++ 2027.0.0-alpha-5

 16 * Persistent alert to be sent to the driver station.
 Alerts are tagged with a

-17 * type of HIGH/ERROR, MEDIUM/WARNING, or LOW/INFO to denote urgency.
+17 * type of HIGH, MEDIUM, or LOW to denote urgency.
 See

 18 * Alert::Level for suggested usage of each type.
 Alerts can be displayed on